AUC is now an Affirming Congregation!

 Open Hearts - Affirming Ministries

-Recently, the AUC Council voted to explore the possibility of becoming an Affirming Congregation within the United Church of Canada.
+A few years ago the AUC Council voted to explore the possibility of becoming an Affirming Congregation within the United Church of Canada.
 This would mean declaring ourselves to be a congregation which is committed to inclusion and justice for people of all sexual orientations and gender identities—seeking also to live more fully into God’s way of welcome, love and justice for all creation.

 Affirming ministries work in many different ways toward the healing and wholeness of creation, challenging bias and discrimination based on appearance, culture, class or age; working to end racism; promoting economic justice; increasing accessibility or caring for the planet.
 Affirming Ministries seek to go beyond issues of gender diversity and sexual orientation to work for justice and inclusion for all people.